nickhalterman/cloud_resume_challenge/README.md

   - A fetch() call to the Lambda Function URL
   - Logic to update an HTML element with a returned view count
-  - A fallbac kmessage ("Couldn't read views") for error handling
+  - A fallback message ("Couldn't read views") for error handling

   Then I created a matching span in my index.html to display the value.